NAMIBIA - Scheduled Guided

 After breakfast we begin our journey, over the mountains and along scenic

 roads, back to Windhoek.
-We will travel over the Naukluft Mountains and also
+We will travel back by different roads, this time

-the Khomas Hochland Range, through beautiful mountain passes on our way back
+in the Khomas Hochland Mountain Range on our way back to civilization.

 We are due back into the city around 16:00 and you will be dropped off at